aws/aws-cdk-rfcs/text/0095-cognito-construct-library.md

 # Future Changes / Currently out of scope

 The following are currently out of scope for this document.
-Towards the end of the implementation, separate issues will be created for these, that will then be prioritized based on customer requests and +1s.
+Separate issues will be created for these, that will then be prioritized based on customer requests and +1s.

 * User Pool
   * Import using user pool name